mithi/react-philosophies/README.md

 ## Code is just a necessary evil

-> The best code is no code at all Every new line of code you willingly bring into the world is code that has to be debugged, code that has to be read and understood, code that has to be supported." - Jeff Atwood
+> "The best code is no code at all Every new line of code you willingly bring into the world is code that has to be debugged, code that has to be read and understood, code that has to be supported." - Jeff Atwood

 > "One of my most productive days was throwing away 1000 lines of code." -  Eric S. Raymond

-> "If I Had More Time, I Would Have Written a Shorter Letter" - Attributed to Blaise Pascal, Mark Twain, among others..
+> "If I had more time, I would have written a shorter letter" - Attributed to Blaise Pascal, Mark Twain, among others..

 See also: [Write Less Code - Richard Hariss (Svelte)](https://svelte.dev/blog/write-less-code), [Washing Code: Code is evil - [Artem Sapegin]](https://github.com/sapegin/washingcode-book/blob/master/manuscript/Code_is_evil.md)